 That's it!
 You can start chatting with members of KDE's community.

 Download the desktop client from Riot's website.
 APT repositories with Debian/Ubuntu packages are provided.
-Your mileage may vary for other distributions, but just bear in mind the latest stable version at the moment of writing is 1.0.
-That or higher is the version you should aim for.
+Your mileage may vary for other distributions.
+The latest stable version number is listed on Riot's GitHub releases page and is the version number you should aim for.

 Currently Element only supports having one account